 The newest update for Android Messages is bringing Google’s new Material Design 2, as well as a long-awaited Dark Mode.

 Following the release of Android 9.0 Pie‘s all-new look for the Android ecosphere, Google has been updating its Android system apps, with Google Contacts and Google Phone receiving updates to bring them into line with Material Design 2.
-Judging by this update, Android Messages is the next to get the upgrade to Google’s new style.
+Judging by this update,

 The changes are mostly in line with what we’ve come to expect from Material Design 2.
 The big old blue border is out, and the whole app’s background is now just plain white.
 Contact icons have changed slightly, too; the bold colors of old are out, replaced with softer, pastel colors.
 It’s a change that makes the app slightly more modern, and slightly easier on the eye.
 One exception, though, is that the white is eye-blindly bright, and it’s likely for that reason that Google has also included a Dark Mode that changes the overall color scheme to black.
 You’ll be able to trigger Dark Mode from the right-hand context menu.